-Gujarat, India’s westernmost state has varied terrain and numerous off the beaten track attractions.
+Gujarat, India’s westernmost state: has varied terrain and numerous off the beaten track attractions.
 Lothal, near Ahmedabad and Dholavira, near Kutch are sites of a Harappan (Indus) civilization, which are older than 4000 years.
 Well known for the Stepped Wells, Jain Temples, Asiatic Lion, wild ass and migratory birds, the countryside however holds most of its treasures.
 Traditional artisans in tribal villages weave, embroider, dye and print some of India’s finest textiles, and pristine parks harbor unique wildlife, including migratory birds, wild asses and the last remaining prides of Asiatic lions.
 State’s colorful festivals burst with a cornucopia of culture.

 Travel west to Bhuj in the Kutch area of Gujarat.
 Bhuj connects you to a range of civilizations and important events in South Asian history through prehistoric archaeological finds, remnants of the Indus Valley Civilization (Harappan), places associated with the Mahabharata and Alexander the Great’s march into India and tombs, palaces and other buildings from the rule of the Naga chiefs, the Jadeja Rajputs, the Gujarat Sultans and the British Raj.
 Upon arrival check in at the REGENTA RESORT (Deluxe rooms).
 BL

 Amidst the Desert land of infinite dimensions, are suspended, quaint little villages.
 Here you will come across master craft people’ exposing their traditional art, turning out master pieces every day.
 Their ornaments, clothes, utensils, everything they use – will make you feel as if you have stepped into lifestyle museum leaving you spellbound.
 Khavda area has a well-blended population of Meghwals (Hindus) and Muslims hailing from Sindh, leading to interesting combinations of work styles and social traditions.
 You will find Hindus, more likely to be woodcarvers and Muslims more likely to do leatherwork, working side by side in the same village.
-Bhujodi is a major textile center of Kutch, with the vast majority of the 1200 inhabitants involved in textile handicraftHandicrafts of Gujarat tour production.
+Take a camel ride to visit the world’s largest flamingo colony, where a half million flamingos stop over on their migrations every year.
+Bhujodi is a major textile center of Kutch, with the vast majority of the 1200 inhabitants involved in textile handicraft production.
 Here you can meet weavers, tie-dye artists and block printers, most of who belong to the Vankar community.
 Visit the Ashapura Crafts Park, set up by a corporate non-profit wing to help artisans display and sell their work.
 Next visit Shrujan a local non-profit set up to encourage tribal women to market their work and earn a better living from it.
 The campus is an excellent example of local architecture built with local environment in mind.
 Dhamadka, is a major center of the ajrakh block-printing technique.
 You will have opportunity to meet artisans and their families, see the work being done and buy crafts directly from the artisans themselves.
 REGENTA RESORT (Deluxe rooms).
 BD

 During our stay in Kolkata, we are going to experience and learn many of the rituals of Durga puja: Mahalaya marks the journey of the Goddess Durga from her heavenly abode to the mortal world.
 Thousands of people offer their prayers on the banks of the Ganges or any holy river for their ancestors.
 On Mahashashthi, the Goddess finally arrives in the mortal world and she is welcomed amidst much fanfare.
 The beating of the ‘dhak’ brings out the essence of the Puja after a year-long wait.
 Her face is unveiled and that is the main ritual on this day.Kalaparambho, the ritual performed before the commencement of the Puja precedes Bodhon, the welcoming ritual performed to welcome the Devi back at home, the Amontron, the summoning of people in the vast pool of her blessings and Adibas.